 Rei and Pippa, who was on Shihon’s back in front of us, started laughing.
 I was confused because I didn’t see how that was so funny.

 Suddenly a large snowball came flying from the front of the line and smacked Rei right in the mask.
-She had no idea it was coming and fell backwards from the impact.
-Pippa was now laughing uncontrollably and I held back my laughter to ask if she was alright while she was sprawled on the snow.
+She had no clue it was coming and she fell backwards from the impact.
+Pippa was now laughing uncontrollably and I held back most of my laughter to ask if she was all right while she was sprawled on the snow.

 She wiped the snow off her mask and I helped her up.